View all events in this series

 At this special event at the Wheeler Centre, we’ll hear from some of the stars of Australian romance.
 Each writer will share a short reflection or provocation on the genre, followed by a panel discussion and audience Q&A.

 What are the reactionary conventions of romance, and what are its more subversive elements?
 What do stolen kisses, ripped bodices and father figures mean today?
 What's changing, what's here to stay, and what sets the 21st-century woman’s heart aflutter?

 Sun Bookshop will be our bookseller for this event.

-Jenna is currently editor-at-large for BuzzFeed Australia, where she writes about very important things like pop culture, identity, feminism, social media, and Chris Hemsworth's biceps.
+Jenna Guillaume was editor-at-large for BuzzFeed Australia, where she wrote about very important things like pop culture, identity, feminism, social media and Chris Hemsworth's biceps.